 We have extensive experience helping Executors and Administrators administer estates.
 We will provide expert advice about your duties and handle all the practical aspects on your behalf, such as applying for the Grant of Probate or Letters of Administration.

 Although we’re a large, established firm, we never lose sight of the real everyday issues affecting our clients.
 Estate planning and ensuring your loved ones are provided for after you pass away is of utmost importance and it’s our priority that you end up with a will which allows you to proceed into the future with confidence.

 We’ve also been awarded the Lexcel legal practice quality mark for exceptional client care and legal practice management.
 This means when you instruct us, you can trust that our advice is reliable and accurate and that our service will be efficient, professional, and cost-effective.

-Several members of our team, including Abbie Boon, and Carolyn Byrne, are members of the Society of Trust and Estate Practitioners (STEP), an organisation for lawyers specialising in Wills, trusts, and probate who are dedicated to achieving successful outcomes for their clients.
+Several members of our team are members of the Society of Trust and Estate Practitioners (STEP), an organisation for lawyers specialising in Wills, trusts, and probate who are dedicated to achieving successful outcomes for their clients.

 Carolyn Byrne is also a member of the Association of Taxation Technicians (ATT), signifying her expertise in all taxation matters, including Inheritance Tax.

 Roythornes is Independently regulated by the Solicitors Regulation Authority (SRA).